-(1) The bid specification committee must compile the specifications for each procurement of goods or services, including construction works and consultant services by the municipality or municipal entity.

-(2) Specifications:

-- (a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply; - (c) where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labeling of conformity certification; - (e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the words "equivalent"; - (f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2022; and - (g) must be approved by the accounting officer prior to publication of the invitation for bids in terms of clause 22 of this policy. - (3) (a) the bid specification committee must be composed of at least one or more officials of the municipality or municipal entity, preferably the manager responsible for the function involved, and may, when appropriate, include internal or external specialist advisors - (b) the accounting officer must appoint the members of the committee in terms of clause 26(b) of this policy and the chairperson of the bid specification committee.
-If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting. - (c) documentation is to be approved by the Bid Specifications Committee prior to advertisement of bids as stipulated in clause 27 (2)(g)
+- (1) The bid specification committee must compile the specifications for each procurement of goods or services, including construction works and consultant services by the municipality or municipal entity. - (2) Specifications: - (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services. - (b) Must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply. - (c) Where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design. - (d) May not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking, or labeling of conformity certification. - (e) May not refer to any particular trademark, name, patent, design, type, specific origin, or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the words "equivalent". - (f) Must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2022; and - (g) Must be approved by the accounting officer prior to publication of the invitation for bids in terms of clause 23 of this policy. - (3) (a) The bid specification committee must be composed of at least one or more officials of the municipality or municipal entity, preferably the manager responsible for the function involved, and may, when appropriate, include internal or external specialist advisors - (b) The accounting officer must appoint the members of the committee in terms of clause 27(b) of this policy and the chairperson of the bid specification committee.
+If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside over the meeting. - (c) Documentation is to be approved by the Bid Specifications Committee prior to advertisement of bids as stipulated in clause 28 (2)(g).

-- (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts. - (5) Must be appointed for period of 12 months which is in line with financial year end of the municipality, subject to the reviewal of this policy - (6) The quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one.
+- (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts. - (5) Must be appointed for period of 12 months which is in line with financial year end of the municipality, subject to the reviewal of this policy.

+The quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one.

-28. BID EVALUATION COMMITTEES
+29. BID EVALUATION COMMITTEE